We were loosing customers because of our analytics platform. And rightfully so, when we were providing useless charts like this one.

 At EventMobi we have an incredibly powerful tool for creating rapid, high fidelity prototypes (it's an HTML/CSS/JS prototype, powered by our product style guide).
 We used our prototyping tool to rapidly build and test the winners from our ideation session.

 We utilized our internal event planning team for initial user testing.
 After a few rounds of testing and iteration it was time to return our conversation to real customers.
 The reception was better than expected and we generated a lot of excitement for the future release of the updated platform.

 Some winners from our testing included:

-Comparing Data: Comparing data year-over-year was already something planners were doing and was a tedious process with our old system.
+Comparing Data: Comparing data year-over-year was already something planners were doing.
 In our redesign, we made that a simple and delightful experience.